TheMaster1127/HTVM/README.md

 1. **Syntax Configuration**: Use the website [here](https://themaster1127.github.io/HTVM/) or Adjust the syntax in `HT-instructions.txt`.
 Each line in this file corresponds to the same line in `instruction documentation.txt`, so line 10 in `instruction documentation.txt` matches line 10 in `HT-instructions.txt`.

-2. **Code Writing**: Write your language code in `main.ht`.
+2. **Code Writing**: Write your language code in `yourCodeFileName.yourExtension`.

 3. **Execution**: Use `HTVM.exe` or compile the C++ code to generate the output.
 Choose the target language by specifying `cpp`, `py`, or `js` on the first line of `HT-instructions.txt`.

 4. **Built-in Functions**: Define built-in functions at the bottom of `HT-instructions.txt` by duplicating the relevant section.

+5. **Syntax Highlighting and Code Completion Regeneration for the HTVM IDE**:
-5. **IDE Integration**: Compile `IDE-generator.cpp` to produce `IDE-generator`.
-You can then run it with `HT-instructions.txt` to generate `IDE.html`, which includes an IDE with syntax highlighting and code completion features.
+   - Compile `Autocomplete-Syntax-Highlighting-Regenerator.cpp` and run it as `Autocomplete-Syntax-Highlighting-Regenerator.exe HT-instructions.txt` to regenerate the syntax highlighting and code completion features, replacing `IDE\htvm_syntax_highlighting_and_autocomplete.js`.

-In the `IDE.html` your code will always be saved in local storage, so if you reload the page, your code will still be there.

-   - Use `Ctrl+Shift+Alt+F` to format code.
-WARNING: Once you press it, there is no going back.
-You better know what you are doing.
-   - Use `Ctrl+Alt+Shift+V` to toggle Vim mode on and off.
-Changes will not be saved
+   - This will generate `IDE\htvm_syntax_highlighting_and_autocomplete.js`, which includes:
+     - Syntax highlighting
+     - Code completion

 ## Usage